mcsee/Software-Design-Articles/Articles/TDD/How I Survived the Zombie Apocalypse/readme.md

 * * *

 ZOMBI here !
-How about (E)xceptional behaviour?
+How about (E)xceptional behavior?

 ```
 test06ExceptionalBehavior